-With Scratch, students can create amazing art and games, and they can enrich their learning with hardware.
+When using Scratch, students can create amazing art and games, and they can enrich their learning with hardware.
 Kids will love learning to create a game sprite (character), and kinesthetic learners who engage with hands-on projects can connect Scratch with VEX robotics.
-Scratch also offers numerous interdisciplinary options as kids code their own story or song using simple drag-and-drop tools.
+Scratch also offers numerous interdisciplinary options as kids code their own story or song using simple block-based or drag-and-drop tools.

 Python, on the other hand, has more sophisticated and practically unlimited project potential.
 And since it’s used at the collegiate and professional level, the sky’s the limit to what kids can learn.

 Perhaps your student loves video games or is intrigued by the recent developments in artificial intelligence technology.
-From coding arcade games to progressing to complex algorithms, machine learning, and cryptography, Python is rich subject matter just waiting to be explored.
+From coding arcade games to progressing to a more advanced Python course with complex algorithms, machine learning, and cryptography, the language is rich subject matter just waiting to be explored.